 - 4. The clinical diagnostic evaluation report shall set forth, in the evaluator's opinion, whether the licensee has a substance abuse problem; whether the licensee is a threat to himself or herself or others; and recommendations for substance abuse treatment, practice restrictions, or other recommendations related to the licensee's rehabilitation and ability to practice safely.
 If the evaluator determines during the evaluation process that a licensee is a threat to himself or herself or others, the evaluator shall notify the Board within twenty-four (24) hours of such a determination. - 5.
 In formulating his or her opinion as to whether the licensee is safe to return to either part-time or full-time practice and what restrictions or recommendations should be imposed, including participation in an inpatient or outpatient treatment program, the evaluator shall consider the following factors: - a.
 License type; - b.
 Licensee's history; - c.
 Documented length of sobriety/time that has elapsed since substance use; - d.
 Scope and pattern of substance abuse; - e.
 Treatment history; - f.
 Medical history; - g.
 Current medical condition; - h.
 Nature, duration, and severity of substance abuse problem; and - i.
 Whether the licensee is a threat to himself or herself or the public. - 6.
 The cost of an evaluation shall be borne by the licensee. - 7.
 For all evaluations, a final written report shall be provided to the Board no later than ten (10) days from the date the evaluator is assigned the matter.
-If the evaluator requests additional information or time to complete the evaluation and report, an extension may be granted, but shall not exceed thirty (30) days from the date the evaluator was originally assigned the matter. - (B) Whenever the Board orders a licensee to undergo a clinical diagnostic evaluation, the Board shall order the licensee to cease practice pending the results of the clinical diagnostic evaluation and review by the Board. - (C) While awaiting the results of the clinical diagnostic evaluation, the licensee shall undergo random biological fluid testing at least two (2) times per week. - (D) The Board shall review the clinical diagnostic evaluation report within five (5) business days of receipt to determine whether the licensee is safe to return to either part-time or full-time practice and what restrictions or recommendations shall be imposed on the licensee based on the recommendations made by the evaluator.
-No licensee shall be returned to practice until he or she has at least thirty (30) days of negative biological fluid tests or biological fluid tests indicating that a licensee has not used, consumed, ingested, or administered to himself or herself a prohibited substance, as defined in section 2006.51, subsection (e). - (2) Notice of Employer or Supervisor Information.
+If the evaluator requests additional information or time to complete the evaluation and report, an extension may be granted, but shall not exceed thirty (30) days from the date the evaluator was originally assigned the matter. - (B) Whenever the Board orders a licensee to undergo a clinical diagnostic evaluation, the Board shall order the licensee to cease practice pending the results of the clinical diagnostic evaluation and review by the Board. - (C) While awaiting the results of the clinical diagnostic evaluation, the licensee shall undergo random biological fluid testing at least two (2) times per week. - (D) The Board shall review the clinical diagnostic evaluation report and determine within ten (10) business days of receipt whether the licensee is safe to return to either part-time or full-time practice and what restrictions or recommendations shall be imposed on the licensee based on the recommendations made by the evaluator.
+No licensee shall be returned to practice until he or she has at least thirty (30) days of negative biological fluid tests or biological fluid tests indicating that a licensee has not used, consumed, ingested, or administered to himself or herself a prohibited substance, as defined in section 2006.51, subsection (e). - (E) Respondent shall comply with all restrictions or conditions recommended by the examiner conducting the clinical diagnostic evaluation within fifteen (15) calendar days after being notified by the Board or its designee. - (2) Notice of Employer or Supervisor Information.
 If a licensee whose license is on probation has an employer or supervisor, the licensee shall provide to the Board the names, physical addresses, mailing addresses, and telephone numbers of all employers and supervisors and shall give specific, written consent for the Board, the worksite monitor, and his or her employers and supervisors to communicate regarding the licensee's work status, performance, and monitoring.